Last updated: 13 Dec 2016 Update History

 This report provides data and analysis on a range of mobile technologies in Australia, as well as an assessment of network developments.
 It assesses the prospects for operators as they extend their LTE deployments beyond the major urban areas and deeper into rural areas, and invest in prototype 5G technologies in preparation for deployments anticipated from 2020.
 The report contains a range of key statistics on network data throughput, operator strategies and emerging technologies.
 In addition, the report assesses operator revenue and ARPU and details the development of the prepaid and contract subscriber bases for each MNO.
 The handset and smartphone markets are covered, as well as MNOs’ financial and operational data.

 For information on the Mobile Broadband market see separate report: Australia - Mobile Broadband Market - Services and Apps

-To address poor mobile services in rural areas, the government in June 2015 announced the first of two Mobile Black Spot Programs, funded by the federal and state governments as well as by the two commissioned MNOs Telstra and Vodafone.
-The work to deploy some 500 new or upgraded base stations will start at the end of 2015 and be completed by 2018.
+To address poor services in rural areas, the government has progressed with its Mobile Black Spot Programs, funded by the federal and state governments as well as by MNOs.
+Deployment for the second round will start in 2017, and the work to deploy several hundred new or upgraded base stations is expected to be completed by 2018.